Skip to main content

 @2006 by Molly Jonsson

 The term differentiation comes from biology.
-It is the scientific concept that most closely matches the processes Dr. Bowen was observing within families and between families.
-People vary across a broad continuum in their ability to function as emotionally separate individuals while being in good emotional contact with important others in their families and workplaces.
+It is the scientific concept that most closely matches the processes Dr. Bowen observed within and between families.
+People vary across a broad continuum in their ability to function as emotionally separate individuals while in good emotional contact with important others in their families and workplaces.
 This is a naturally existing continuum that develops over several generations.
 It is neither bad nor good; it just is.

-At one end of the continuum are individuals who are the most underdeveloped as persons, the most relationship focused.
-They have the least self.
-They tend to live life in reaction to others rather than out of their own well-defined beliefs and principles.
+At one end of the continuum are individuals who are the most underdeveloped as persons, the most relationship-focused.
+Having the least self, they tend to live life reacting to others rather than out of their own well-defined beliefs and principles.
 They have little tolerance for short-term discomfort and delayed gratification.
 Short-term urges tend to dictate their lives at the expense of longer-term goals and gains.
 They are very sensitive to what others think about them.
-Feeling and anxiety states tend to dominate their behavior and decision-making.
+Feeling and anxiety states tend to dominate their behaviour and decision-making.
 This leads to swings between being overclose/positive and overdistant/ negative.
-Their behavior is often at the expense of someone: themselves, their loved ones, employers, friends.
-They tend to have the most life problems.
+Their behaviour is often at the expense of someone: themselves, their loved ones, employers, and friends.
+These individuals tend to have the most life problems.

-At the other end of the continuum are those who are most fully developed as persons, who have the most self.
-They have clearly thought out beliefs and principles.
-Their behavior matches these beliefs and principles most of the time.
-They function consistently as persons in all their roles and responsibilities in life unless under very high levels of stress.
-They can experience strong feeling and anxiety states without losing their capacity to think and act more objectively and in the long-term best interest of self and other.
-They are able to assume high levels of self-responsibility and leadership in family, workplace and society.
+At the other end of the continuum are those most fully developed as persons with the most self.
+They have well-thought-out beliefs and principles.
+Their behaviour matches these beliefs and principles most of the time.
+Functioning consistently in all their life roles and responsibilities unless their stress level is high comes naturally.
+They can experience strong feelings and anxiety states without losing their capacity to think and act more objectively and in the long-term best interest of themselves and others.
+Assuming high levels of self-responsibility they take on leadership roles in family, workplace and society.

 The concept of an emotional system is core to understanding Bowen theory.
 The term “emotional” is familiar to most people.
 However, its meaning is different in Bowen theory than in its usage in society.
-In society, this term is commonly used as an equivalent of or substitute for the term “feelings”.
+In society, this term is commonly used as an equivalent or substitute for “feelings.”
 In Bowen theory, feelings are just the conscious tip of the iceberg that is the emotional system.

 The term “system” refers to the complex interdependence and impact members of a family and larger social groupings have on one another and on the group as a whole.
-The needs of and for others combined with individual needs and differences between one another is an automatic and ever-present source of tension.
-This tension and the instinctual and learned ways individuals and families deal with it lies at the heart of concept of chronic anxiety.
+The needs of and for others, combined with individual needs and differences, are an automatic and ever-present source of tension.
+This tension and the instinctual and learned ways individuals and families deal with it lie at the heart of the concept of chronic anxiety.

 One of Bowen’s observations took centre stage in his understanding of humans as fundamentally systemic in nature.
 He watched the ever-present shifting of anxiety and roles within the basic unit of parents and children (and other social groupings).
 A major mechanism for shifting, fueling or calming that anxiety he called “triangles”.